carbon-language/carbon-lang/llvm/lib/Target/README.txt

 	mulsd	%xmm2, %xmm0
 	ret

-Instcombine should be able to turn it into:
+Reassociate should be able to turn it into:

 double foo(double x, double y) {
   return ((x + 0.1234 * y) * (x - 0.1234 * y));